 Forsaking Focus On Your Craft

 When we attempt to use this same logic in our working lives, the same rules apply; one takes the lion’s share of our focus.
 Though we can listen to repetitive music while we write about complex subjects, we can’t simultaneously watch riveting programming while claiming to provide the necessary attention to our valued specialty.

 Why not?
-Well, firstly, as much as you claim to be the unique person with a split focus, you simply can’t.
+Well, firstly, as much as you claim to be the unique person with the capacity for split focus, you simply can’t.
 But more importantly, because your craft deserves to be the primary focus of your conscious mind.
 Your concentration deserves your concentration.

 So, if you hope to sharpen your skills and create meaningful work, sign out of Netflix, close the YouTube browser, turn off the podcast episode, and give your craft what it deserves — the captain’s seat of your focus.

 Related Piece: 5 Things I Really Like About the Pomodoro Technique